partiql/partiql-beamline/partiql-beamline-book/src/getting-started/first-generation.md

 # Your First Data Generation

-Now that you have PartiQL Beamline installed, let's generate your first dataset!
+Now that you have Beamline installed, let's generate your first dataset!
 This hands-on tutorial will walk you through creating a simple sensor data generator and understanding the basic concepts.

 ## Quick Start: Using an Example Script

-PartiQL Beamline comes with several example scripts.
+Beamline comes with several example scripts.
 Let's start with the sensors example to see data generation in action.

 ### Step 1: Generate Your First Dataset